wlsf82/scaling-tests-with-docker/README.md

 ## Pre-requisites

 - Docker needs to be installed and running.
-- Selenium, Selenium Chorme headless and Selenium Firefox headless images need to be pulled from Docker Hub.
+- Selenium, Selenium Chrome headless and Selenium Firefox headless images need to be pulled from Docker Hub.

 > Use the following command to pull the images from Docker Hub: `docker pull selenium/hub && docker pull selenium/node-chrome && docker pull selenium/node-chrome-debug && docker pull selenium/node-firefox && docker pull selenium/node-firefox-debug`